0

 G.C.
 Waldrep

 G.C.
-Waldrep’s most recent books are feast gently (Tupelo, 2018), winner of the William Carlos Williams Award from the Poetry Society of America, and the long poem Testament (BOA Editions, 2015).
+Waldrep’s most recent books are The Opening Ritual, The First Witnesses, and feast gently (Tupelo, 2018), winner of the William Carlos Williams Award from the Poetry Society of America, and the long poem Testament (BOA Editions, 2015).
 Newer work has appeared in APR, Poetry, Paris Review, New England Review, Yale Review, Iowa Review, Colorado Review, New American Writing, Conjunctions, etc. Waldrep is a member of the Old Order River Brethren.
 He lives in Lewisburg, Pa., where he teaches at Bucknell University and edits the journal West Branch.